A Strong Duality Result for Constrained POMDPs with Multiple Cooperative Agents: Characterization of Strong Duality

-In light of \eqref{eq:lag_and_lagmix}, it suffices to prove part (c) for $\ov{L}$.
-By definition, $\ov{L}$ is affine and thus trivially concave in $\lambda$.
-Proposition \ref{prop:integral_linearity} implies that $\ov{L}$ is convex in $\mu$ and Lemma \ref{lem:lsc2} shows that $\ov{L}$ is lower semi-continuous\footnote{For definition of lower semi-continuity, see Definition \ref{dfn:lsc}.} in $\mu$.
+\item[(c)] To establish strong duality, we use Proposition \ref{prop:sionminimax} which requires $\m{\uspace}$ and $\mcl{Y}$ to be convex topological spaces, with $\m{\uspace}$ being compact as well.
+It is clear that $\mcl{Y}$ is convex and we can endow it with the usual subspace topology of $\mbb{R}^K$.
+Convexity of $\m{\uspace}$ is trivial and its compactness has been ensured in Section \ref{sec:optimization_problem}.
+By definition, $\wh{L}$ is affine and thus trivially concave in $\lambda$.
+Proposition \ref{prop:integral_linearity} implies that $\wh{L}$ is convex in $\mu$ and Lemma \ref{lem:lsc2} shows that $\wh{L}$ is lower semi-continuous\footnote{For definition of lower semi-continuity, see Definition \ref{dfn:lsc}.} in $\mu$.
 From Proposition \ref{prop:sionminimax}, it then follows that

-and that there exists $\mu^\star \in \uspacemix$ such that
+and that there exists $\mu^\star \in \m{\uspace}$ such that

-The optimality of $\mu^\star$ is implied by parts (b) and (a) and the final claim (using Assumption \ref{assmp:slatercondition}) follows from Lagrange-multiplier theory. \end{enumerate} This concludes the proof. \end{proof}
+The optimality of $\mu^\star$ is implied by parts (b) and (a).